Belize is known as the jewel in the heart of the Caribbean basin.

 Taxes in Belize

-Alright, we discovered that Belize has multiple advantages but also some drawbacks.
+We discovered that Belize has multiple advantages and also some drawbacks.
 But what about taxes?

-Yes, Belize is a tax haven where you can legally reduce your taxes.
+Belize is a low-tax jurisdiction where you can legally reduce your taxes.

-You can easily open a bank account, the liquidity rates are 24%, the national currency is pledged to the US dollar and is stable – all that makes a perfect package.
+You can easily open a bank account, the liquidity rates are 24%, and the national currency is pegged to the US dollar and is stable – all that makes a perfect package.

-In theory, tax haven like Belize is appealing.
+In theory, tax havens like Belize are appealing.
 But in practice, it may not be suitable for your case.

 Let’s say your goal is to retire and put some money in the Belizean bank account.
 Great.
 Belize has a retirement program, and keeping a bank account is easy.